 The quantity and strains of a probiotic don’t matter if they are not stable.
-A good manufacturer will have testing on file and can verify that the product has met all requirements to ensure the product remains stable throughout shelf life, when stored according to the directions.
+A good manufacturer will have testing on file and can verify that the product has met all requirements to ensure the product remains stable throughout its shelf life when stored according to the directions.
 Look for a supplement that lists an expiration date.
 Expiration dating is not a labeling requirement for supplements, so a manufacturer who provides one is making the claim that the CFU count provided at the time of manufacturing, holds true to the expiration date.

 Gas and light permeability through the packaging can influence the survival of probiotics.4 Probiotic supplements are typically packaged in opaque material to protect the probiotics from light and oxygen.
 Certain plastics are better for probiotics.
 Some probiotics are packaged in a box rather than a bottle and may even have an oxygen-barrier blister pack where each capsule is individually protected.
 Also – note the storage requirements.
-Almost all probiotics used to require refrigeration; however, new processing techniques have allowed some probiotics to be stored at room temperature.
-Once consumed, survival includes the ability for the strains to reach their destination – the intestines, while surviving stomach acid.
+Almost all probiotics used require refrigeration; however, new processing techniques have allowed some probiotics to be stored at room temperature.
+Once consumed, survival includes the ability for the strains to reach their destination – the intestines while surviving stomach acid.

 Probiotics are popular thanks to a rich research environment of microbiota, microbiome, and emerging human clinical data.
-Despite the knowledge that has been accumulated, a lot of unanswered questions remain in regards to genus, species, and strain.
+Despite the knowledge that has been accumulated, a lot of unanswered questions remain in regard to genus, species, and strain.
 One method that integrative medicine practitioners use to choose probiotics is matching a patient’s status with those of subjects of clinical research.
 These products may contain a single species (precision probiotics) or they could contain a broad spectrum, (a combination of genera in its most diverse form or different strains of the same species in one formula.)

 Lauren M. Martin, MS, CNS and Corey Schuler, RN, CNS, LN, DC

 Lauren Martin is a Certified Nutrition Specialist who earned a Master of Science in Human Nutrition from Columbia University.
-She co-founded Martin Family Style, a lifestyle, food and nutrition blog.
+She co-founded Martin Family Style, a lifestyle, food, and nutrition blog.
 Lauren is the lead author of the blog’s nutrition section.
 She earned her Bachelor of Science in Nutrition from Oklahoma State University.

 Corey Schuler is the Director of Clinical Affairs for Integrative Therapeutics.
 He is a certified nutrition specialist, licensed nutritionist, and chiropractic physician board-certified in clinical nutrition.
-He has earned degrees in nursing and phytotherapeutics, and has a private integrative medicine practice in Hudson, Wisconsin.
+He has earned degrees in nursing and phytotherapeutics and has a private integrative medicine practice in Hudson, Wisconsin.

 Dr. Schuler is an adjunct assistant professor at the School of Applied Clinical Nutrition at New York Chiropractic College.
-He volunteers for the Board of Certification for Nutrition Specialists and is a member of Institute for Functional Medicine, American College of Nutrition, and American Nutrition Association.
+He volunteers for the Board of Certification for Nutrition Specialists and is a member of the Institute for Functional Medicine, the American College of Nutrition, and the American Nutrition Association.
 He has conducted dozens of national seminars, media, and podcast interviews including CBS-WCCO and other radio stations, Intelligent Medicine, Underground Wellness, Five to Thrive Live, Aging but Dangerous, Rebel Health Tribe, and countless online summit appearances.
-He is on the board of directors for the International Probiotics Association andan advisor to Functional Medicine University.
+He is on the board of directors for the International Probiotics Association and an advisor to Functional Medicine University.

-2. Sah BNP, Vasiljevic T, McKechnie S, Donkor ON.
+- Sah BNP, Vasiljevic T, McKechnie S, Donkor ON.
 Effect of refrigerated storage on probiotic viability and the production and stability of antimutagenic and antioxidant peptides in yogurt supplemented with pineapple peel.
 Journal of Dairy Science.
 9// 2015;98(9):5905-16

-3. Ying D, Sanguansri L, Weerakkody R, et al. Effect of encapsulant matrix on stability of microencapsulated probiotics.
+- Ying D, Sanguansri L, Weerakkody R, et al. Effect of encapsulant matrix on the stability of microencapsulated probiotics.
 Journal of Functional Foods.
 8// 2016;25:447-58.

-4. Tripathi MK, Giri SK.
+- Tripathi MK, Giri SK.
 Probiotic functional foods: Survival of probiotics during processing and storage.
 Journal of Functional Foods.
 7// 2014;9:225-41.

-Make sure to forward to friends and followers.
+Make sure to forward this to friends and followers!